geerlingguy/ansible-role-gitlab/README.md

     gitlab_ldap_password: "password"
     gitlab_ldap_base: "DC=example,DC=com"

 GitLab LDAP configuration; if `gitlab_ldap_enabled` is `true`, the rest of the configuration will tell GitLab how to connect to an LDAP server for centralized authentication.
 The supported LDAP methods are "simple_tls", "start_tls", "plain", "ssl", and "tls".
 For obvious reasons, plain is the default but should be used with care when authenticating to external LDAP or over untrusted regions.
+Default gitlab_ldap_uid is "sAMAccountName" for AD, "uid" for most other LDAP.

     gitlab_time_zone: "UTC"